Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Neighborhood Blocos

-Banda de Ipanema, one of the most celebrated ones, does not have interpreters.
-It’s the percussion band and the people only.
-When they pass by Igreja Nossa Senhora da Paz they stop for a moment of silence and then play the song Carinhoso.
-It’s a tribute to Pixinguinha, who died there.
-In Gávea there’s ‘A Rocha’, in Jardim Botânico ‘Suvaco de Cristo’, and around Lagoa, there’s ‘’Spanta Neném’.
+Banda de Ipanema, one of the most celebrated, does not have interpreters.
+The percussion band plays favorite Carnaval classics while revelers sing along.
+When they pass by Igreja Nossa Senhora da Paz, they stop for a moment of silence and then play the song Carinhoso.
+It's a tribute to Pixinguinha, who passed while praying there.
+In Gávea, there's 'A Rocha,' in Jardim Botânico' Suvaco de Cristo,' and around Lagoa, there's 'Spanta Neném.'
 If you plan wisely, you can party all over town!

 Juju Palito is a fabulous Carmen Miranda impersonator.